reidransom/grunt-synchard/README.md

             }
         }
     })

 This would be the output.

     rsync ./src/testing ./src/123 ./dest/default_options --archive

+#### Dry Run

+If you invoked `grunt` for the above config with the command-line option `--dry-run` like this:

+    $ grunt --dry-run

+the output would look something like this:

+    rsync test/src/testing test/src/123 tmp/default_options --archive --dry-run --verbose
+    building file list ... done
+    created directory tmp/default_options
+    123
+    testing

+    sent 98 bytes  received 32 bytes  260.00 bytes/sec
+    total size is 12  speedup is 0.09

 #### Custom Options
 In this example, the folder `src` is copied to `dest/custom_options`.
 Custom options are used to display verbose `rsync` output and exclude the `123` file.